felipe-gomes-vicente/rocket-movies-front-end/README.md

 Building a Rocket Movies application in Front End with ReactJS and Vite.
 Application to save, rate and manage your favorite movies.

+Watch it in action Deploy: [Click Here](http://rocket-movies-front-end.vercel.app/)

+Login User: adm@teste.com
+Password: 123

 What was developed:

 - Logic and Algorithms with Javascript;
 - Use the Vite;
+- Deploy Front end Vercel, deploy back end heroku;
 - Style and format application with Styled Components;
 - Hooks User authentication;
-- Consume API REST built in NodeJS and ExpressJS Rocket Movies api;
 - Building the application in blocks with components with the ReactJS tool;
-- Navigation with React Router;
+- Navigation with React Router Dom;
 - Data immutability;
 - Promises with Async Await;
 - Route mapping;